rjuju/rjuju.github.io/_posts/blog/2015-08-18-estimating-needed-memory-for-a-sort.markdown

 ### work\_mem?

-The work memory, or **work\_mem** is one of the hardest thing to configure.
+The work memory, or **work\_mem** is one of the most complicated setting to configure.
 It can be used for various purposes.
 It's mainly used when sorting data or creating hash tables, but it can also be used by set returning functions using a tuplestore for instance, like the **generate\_series()** function.
-And each node of a query can use this amount of memory.
+Moreover, each node of a query can use this amount of memory.
 Set this parameter too low, and a lot of temporary files will be used, set it too high and you may encounter errors, or even an Out Of Memory (OOM) depending on your OS configuration.

 I'll focus here on the amount of memory needed when sorting data, to help you understand how much memory is required when PostgreSQL runs a sort operation.

 ### Truth is out

-I often hear people say there is a correlation between the size of the temporary files generated and the amount of data needed.
-It's wrong, you can't make any assumption on the value of work\_mem based on the size of a sort temporary file.
+I sometimes hear people think that there is a correlation between the size of the temporary files generated and the amount of memory that would have been needed to perform the same sort entirely in memory.
+It's unfortunately wrong, you can't make any assumption on the value of work\_mem based only on the size of a sort temporary file.

-It's because when the data to be sorted don't fit in the allowed memory, PostgreSQL switches to an external sort.
-In addition to the currently used memory, a temporary file is used multiple times, to avoid wasting disk space.
+It's because when the data to be sorted don't fit in the allowed memory, PostgreSQL will use different algorithms, either external sort or external merge, which have a totally different space usage.
+In addition to work\_mem usage, a smaller temporary file can be used multiple times, with external merge algorithm, for less disk usage and better performance.
 If you want more details on this, the relevant source code is present in [tuplesort.c](https://github.com/postgres/postgres/blob/master/src/backend/utils/sort/tuplesort.c) and [logtapes.c](https://github.com/postgres/postgres/blob/master/src/backend/utils/sort/logtape.c).